microchip-pic-avr-examples/attiny1627-curiosity-nano-pga-demo-mplab-mcc/README.md

 ## Operation

 The ATtiny1627 contains a capacitive-based PGA that can be used to amplify small signals in order to improve signal resolution in the ADC.
-For this demonstration, the internal signal `VDD/10` is measured.
+For this demonstration, the internal signal `DAC` (DACREF in the datasheet) is measured, with a set value of 100mV.
 However, using MPLAB Code Configurator (MCC), the positive input channel can be changed to an external pin, if desired.
 Any signal applied to this pin should not exceed the maximum ratings specified in the datasheet.

 **Note: If any changes are made in MCC, the configuration must be re-generated to change the API's behavior.**